 08-05-1907 – 1994 Ernestine “Tiny” Davis – Born in Memphis, Tennessee.
 She was an African-American jazz trumpet player and vocalist and a member of the all-female band, the International Sweethearts of Rhythm.
 The band was not only female but racially integrated.
 They were popular during WWII and played at the Apollo Theater in New York, the Regal Theater in Chicago, and the Howard Theater in Washington D.C.
 Louie Armstrong tried (unsuccessfully) to lure Davis away from the band by offering her ten times her salary.
 In 1947 she left the band to form her own group, Tiny Davis and her Hell Divers.
 They played the Apollo and other New York clubs.
 During the 1950s Davis and her lesbian lover of 40 years, drummer Ruby Lucas, opened a gay club in Chicago called Tiny and Ruby’s Gay Spot.
 Davis passed away in 1994.

-08-05-2001 J. J. Totah – Born in Sacramento, California.
-He is an American actor and started his career as a child actor on the Disney Channel series Jessie.
-In 2015, he was cast in 4 episodes of the sixth season of Glee.
+08-05-2001 Josie Totah – Born in Sacramento, California.
+She is an American actress and started her career as a child actor playing male roles on the Disney Channel series Jessie.
+In 2015, she was cast in 4 episodes of the sixth season of Glee.
 Totah is of Palestinian and Lebanese ancestry and out as gay.
-He is staring in NBC’s new sitcom Champions.
-He likes that his character breaks some of the gay teen stereotypes.
-His parents are supportive of him and his advocacy of LGBT rights.
+In 2018, she starred in the short-lived NBC sitcom Champions.
+Totah liked that her character broke some of the gay teen stereotypes.
+Her parents are supportive of her and her advocacy of LGBT rights.
 On August 20, 2018, Totah wrote an article published in Time in which she came out as a transgender female.

 08-05-1928 – 02-11-2010 Heward Grafftey – Born in Montreal, Quebec to a prosperous family.
 He was a Canadian politician and businessman.
 He was first elected to the Canadian House of Commons in the 1958 general election.
 A resident of the Eastern Townships, he was the Member of Parliament from the riding (district) of Brome-Missisquoi from 1958 to 1968.
 Due to his relatively short stature and impish looks, Grafftey earned the nickname of “The Gnome from Brome” during his 20 years in politics.
 He was married and had three children.
 The marriage ended in divorce.
 He neither declared nor denied being homosexual.
 “I never had to come out, because it was never an issue.
 I was never in.
 I was always me,” he once said.
 Grafftey declared his sexual orientation when he disrupted and stormed out of a service at St. George’s Anglican Church in Montreal after the priest delivered what he considered a homophobic sermon.
 He died in 2010 from complications from Parkinson’s disease.